thingSoC/TSOC_CYBLE/README.md

 ---------------------------------------
 ## TSOC_CYBLE Programming

-You can reprogram the board using any Grove UART adapter :
+You can reprogram the board using any USB to UART adapter :

 In order to reprogram the Cypress PSoC4 device, you will need to download and install the PSoC Creator tool, which includes a serial bootloader host application.